 Children need to feel that they are making progress (actually adults do too!).
 Parents are in an ideal position to motivate their children, even if they have only basic English themselves.
 Even better yet, children take to hear when they see their parents learning new things alongside them.

 In Vietnamese families, we are often concerned about “saving face” and showing that parents know everything.
 But I have found that being curious and saying “I don’t know” encourages my children to want to teach me.
 And trust me, when my son has an opportunity to explain how magma and lava from volcanoes are related, that becomes a moment of pride that he remembers long after.
 It’s that small moment he sees that it’s ok for me to show that I don’t know everything, but that I can and will learn.
 I hope he then embraces that same growth mindset.

 Step 5: Build up a vocabulary list

 Practicing sight words, also known as high-frequency words, with your kids is also one of the most important ways to speed reading processing times.
-There are so many options out there, but one super simple one are these Rainbow Sight Words (they charge $3) based on Fry’s list of the first 300 words English learners should know.
-Print them out as flash cards and review them every day until it becomes second nature.
+There are so many options out there, but one super simple one is these Rainbow Sight Words (they charge $3) based on Fry’s list of the first 300 words English learners should know.
+Print them out as flashcards and review them every day until it becomes second nature.

 Step 6: Chunk reading times